 These are, for individuals and organizations alike, anxious times.
 Chances are your organization has never seen anything like the coronavirus before.

-In many ways, preparing for a pandemic is no different than having an emergency evacuation policy or a policy addressing a terrorist attack or active shooter.
+In many ways, preparing for coronavirus is no different than having an emergency evacuation policy or a policy addressing a terrorist attack or active shooter.

-The best practices from many of those situations apply to COVID-19 as well.
+An HR overview of best practices from many of those situations do apply to COVID-19 as well.
 For the health and safety of your employees, as well as doing everything possible to keep your organization operating, here’s what to do.

 Leadership and Communications

 Communication is key.
 If applicable policies and procedures exist, make sure they’re reviewed by all managers and communicated to all employees.
 Decisions should involve key players from every department, including IT, HR, legal and others.
 Yes, decisions need to be made quickly and decisively, but not driven by panic.

 Communicate all CDC guidelines, as well as any state, county or local directives.
 Designate a person or task force to monitor and communicate information.
 Make sure information is available on internal websites, Slack channels, and other internal communication areas.
 Regular, consistent communications help keep everyone calm.